smoores-dev/storyteller/docs/docs/how-it-works/the-algorithm.md

 an EPUB is a ZIP file of xhtml and assets, with some additional XML files used for defining the structure of the book.

-EPUB has support for synced narration in via
+EPUB has support for guided narration in via
 [the Media Overlay specification](https://www.w3.org/TR/epub-33/#sec-media-overlays).
 This allows EPUB creators to define the relatonships between xhtml elements (such as paragraphs) and audio content.